 We’ve only ever made print books, or had a third party create ebooks for us.
 If we want to make accessible ebooks in-house, where do we start?

-First things first: We highly recommend going through Laura Brady’s course: “EPUB Accessibility Using InDesign”, available through Lynda.com.
-Many people will have access to Lynda courses through their local public library, or can do a free trial month.
+First things first: We highly recommend going through Laura Brady’s course: “EPUB Accessibility Using InDesign”, available through LinkedInLearning, formerly Lynda.com.
+Many people will have access to LinkedInLearning courses through their local public library, or may be able to do a free trial month.

 Using the above resources, you should be able to start building in accessibility as you layout your book.